Designs From The Woods

 Designs From The Woods has evolved from my love of nature, in particular Woodland, and interior design.
 I own and care for an Ancient Broadleaf woodland in the Lake District.
 Spending my days in the woods, I split my time between woodland conservation work & getting creative in the workshop.
 Making furniture and ornamental crafts from the wood that is a direct product of conservation work feels like a perfect symbiosis, as funds from sales make the project sustainable.

 The wood is cut in the winter when the trees are dormant & the sap is still.
 I select the shapes and colours I want and bring them to the barn to dry, or to begin working green, depending on what I’m making.
 Hazel and Birch are the main woods that I use.
 I love the colours and sheens of the Hazel and Birch barks.
-I use hand tools to cut and shape the wood.
 Each item is individually crafted and unique as I work with the natural features of the wood.

 Upholstered ‘Bark on’ furniture combines the raw rustic feel of the wood with comfort, style and colour.
 Upholstering allows me to work with a range of beautiful fabrics from designer prints to plush velvets.

 You can visit me at my Open Studio at Grizedale Forest, where I make, display & sell my crafts.